Skip Navigation

 • at_exit

-When Heroku is going to shut down a dyno (for a restart or a new deploy, etc.), it first sends a SIGTERM signal to the processes in the dyno.
+When Heroku is going to shut down a dyno (for a restart or a new deployment, etc.), it first sends a SIGTERM signal to the processes in the dyno.
 The full process is documented in Dynos and the Dyno Manager.

 This Unix signal provides an opportunity for a process to “shut down gracefully”.
 The Ruby VM will receive this signal and sends a SignalException to the process, which will interrupt what your process is currently doing so it can clean itself up.